thorium-cfx/mono_v2_get_started/README.md

 	1. Events and Exports are at least **84 times** faster
 	2. String recoding is **43~47%** faster, precoding strings is also an option
 	3. No unnecessary recoding on strings that aren't used
+	4. Implicit parameter conversion on events, exports, and callbacks, decreasing invocation time by another **3 times**.
 2. **Runtime enter/exit cost**: the default 0.04~0.06ms overhead cost in v1 has been eliminated, enjoy your 0.00ms.
 3. **Custom ~~task~~ coroutine scheduler**: no longer uses the .NET scheduler, which brought quite some overhead.
 4. **Natives**: